numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ### Step 1: Accessing WordPress via Load Balancer URL

-Now that we have configured the `wp-config.php` file, access your WordPress website using the URL provided by the **Load Balancer**.
+Now that I have configured the `wp-config.php` file, access your WordPress website using the URL provided by the **Load Balancer**.
 This URL should point to your WordPress application hosted on the EC2 instances.

 ![application](./images/application.png)